Nathan Rourke: NFL workouts

-Following his breakout season in the CFL Rourke announced that he had scheduled workouts with a number of National Football League (NFL) teams.
-In December Rourke had workouts with seven NFL teams; including: the Las Vegas Raiders, Jacksonville Jaguars, Denver Broncos, Indianapolis Colts, Tampa Bay Buccaneers, Arizona Cardinals and Minnesota Vikings.
-In January 2023 Rourke had workouts with five more NFL teams; Cincinnati Bengals, Kansas City Chiefs, Los Angeles Chargers, New York Giants, and Cleveland Browns.
+Following his breakout season in the CFL, Rourke announced that he had scheduled workouts with a number of National Football League (NFL) teams.
+In December Rourke had workouts with seven NFL teams: the Las Vegas Raiders, Jacksonville Jaguars, Denver Broncos, Indianapolis Colts, Tampa Bay Buccaneers, Arizona Cardinals and Minnesota Vikings.
+In January 2023 Rourke had workouts with five more NFL teams: Cincinnati Bengals, Kansas City Chiefs, Los Angeles Chargers, New York Giants, and Cleveland Browns.
 As per CFL-NFL transfer window rules he was eligible to sign an NFL contract starting on January 9, 2023.

 Jacksonville Jaguars

-On January 16, 2023, it was officially announced that Rourke had signed a three-year contract with the Jacksonville Jaguars of the NFL.
+On January 16, 2023, it was officially announced that Rourke had signed a three-year contract with the Jaguars of the NFL.
+On January 30, he underwent foot surgery.
+Rourke was waived on August 29, and re-signed to the practice squad.
+On October 18, Rourke was signed to the Jaguars' active roster, then released three days later and re-signed to the practice squad.
+He was signed to the active roster again on December 9.
+Rourke was released without making an appearance on December 16.

+New England Patriots

+On December 18, 2023, Rourke was claimed off waivers by the New England Patriots.
+On May 6, 2024, Rourke was released by the Patriots.

+New York Giants

+On May 7, 2024, Rourke was claimed off waivers by the New York Giants.
+However, with three quarterbacks ahead of him on the depth chart, Rourke was waived on July 28.

+Atlanta Falcons

+On August 1, 2024, it was announced that Rourke had signed with the Atlanta Falcons.
+He played in the team's first preseason game on August 9, in the fourth quarter, where he completed three of 13 pass attempts, including three dropped passes, for 37 yards and had two carries for 24 rushing yards.
+He was released two days later on August 11.